 Scoping is about discovering the conditions for finding common ground and creating ownership and legitimacy

 We could view Aldo’s process as nothing more or less than an ongoing and reiteratively-visualized series of collective conversations about the collaboration eco-system.
 A conversation that starts with discovering ‘what does this collection of entities need to build common ground, that it doesn’t already have?’

 Before he can produce anything, Aldo needs to deeply understand the community network through engaging in depth with the project team.
 What is the purpose of the mapping?
 Is it to support conference facilitation?
 To help develop networked communities of practice?
 To find common ground around "wicked problems"?

 Who are the key stakeholders?
 What are the different cultures, sensitivities and ways of working?
-What processes are they're already using.
+What processes are they already using?
 What are their needs?
 What collective problems are they trying to solve?
 What outside support do they need?
 He learns everything he can about his client’s community network's differences, problems, needs, current processes, tools, language and patterns.

 It’s is also about understanding the sources of information they already have and what needs to be acquired.
 How will mapping data be gathered?
 How will they make sure that the data are valid & meaningful and legitimately represent the interests of the community network as a whole?
 What functionalities in Kumu are relevant for their sensemaking processes?
 And beyond Kumu, what other tools are or will be part of their knowledge ecosystem.
 How will they use and communicate the maps?